circonus/product-docs/circonus3/additional-resources/glossary.md

 #### User Menu

-The list of actions and resources within a Circonus account which are available to a specific user.
-Examples include User Profile and Preferences.
+The list of actions and resources within a Circonus account that are available to a specific user.
+Examples include User Profiles and Preferences.
 The user menu is located in the upper right corner of the Circonus app within the desktop mode.

 #### Widget

 A visualization type that can be added to a droppable area within a custom dashboard section.
-Examples include metrics trends, single metric, heatmap, list, etc.
+Examples include metrics trends, single metrics, heatmaps, lists, etc.